 - Describe an intention, not a feature.
 For example, instead of “I want to manage my profile” create a few Stories like “I want to be able to register”, “I want to upload my profile photo”, “I want to link my credit card to my profile” - each Story will have a different value.

 - Keep it short.
 Users don’t care what library you will use to let them browse the list of items so leave all the tech details aside.

 - Avoid describing UI.
 We’ve defined Stories as negotiable, remember?
+That's why all good User Story examples don't include any UI details.
 So don’t try to compose any special way to implement them (we’ll do this later).